conan-io/docs/knowledge/guidelines.rst

   executed as a result of a Conan invocation.
 For the same reason **Conan Python API cannot be used from recipes**: The Conan Python API can only be called from Conan custom commands or from user Python scripts, but never from ``conanfile.py`` recipes, hooks, extensions, plugins, or any other code executed by Conan.
+- **Settings and configration (conf) are read-only in recipes**: The settings and configuration cannot be defined or assigned values in recipes.
+Something like ``self.settings.compiler = "gcc"`` in recipes shouldn't be done.
+That is undefined behavior and can crash at any time, or just be ignored.
+Settings and configuration can only be defined in profiles, in command line arguments or in the ``profile.py`` plugin.
 - **Recipes reserved names**: Conan ``conanfile.py`` recipes user attributes and methods should always start with ``_``.
   Conan reserves the "public" namespace for all attributes and methods, and ``_conan`` for private ones.
 Using any non-documented Python function, method, class, attribute, even if